Roaring Fork River water in Basalt Colorado

 Best flows

 Use the Glenwood trend as the lower-river anchor and adjust upstream from there.
-Stable medium flow is the most forgiving for mixed tactics; sharp runoff or warm late-summer conditions should move you toward cooler upper reaches or a different river.
+Stable medium flow is the most forgiving for mixed tactics.
+Sharp runoff or warm late-summer conditions should move you toward cooler upper reaches or a different river.

-When to skip
+When to leave

 Skip the lower Roaring Fork when warm afternoon temperatures threaten trout handling, when runoff removes wading margin, when special-rule boundaries are unclear, or when heavy boat traffic keeps you from fishing the water you actually want.